 Razer Kraken X Ultralight Gaming Headset

 Our Best Gaming Headphones for Warzone guide would not be complete without a Razer headset.
-The Razer Kraken X comes with an immersive 7.1 surround sound for positional audio.
-The 40 mm drivers are custom tuned and provide you with a software-enabled surround sound.
+The Razer Kraken X has an immersive 7.1 surround sound for positional audio.
+The 40 mm drivers are custom tuned and provide a software-enabled surround sound.
 However, these headphones are only compatible with PC.

-As claimed by Kraken, these headphones are the lightest they have come up with yet, so coupled with super soft memory foam ear cushions they tend to be extremely comfortable for long gaming sessions.
+As claimed by Kraken, these headphones are the lightest they have come up with yet, so coupled with super soft memory foam ear cushions, they tend to be highly comfortable for long gaming sessions.

 Pros: